8 Natural and Effective Ways to Suppress the Stress Hormone Cortisol

 …And it does seem to have some extraordinary adaptogenic benefits in terms of stress reduction.

-I take a dropper of this rhodiola rosea tincture once in a while, upping the dosage when I overtrain or can’t sleep enough.
+I take a dropper of this rhodiola rosea tincture (affiliate link) once in a while, upping the dosage when I overtrain or can’t sleep enough.

 Quite possibly the best way to reduce cortisol levels naturally is by relaxation.